instaclustr/terraform-provider-instaclustr/docs/resources/vpc_peering.md

 #### Properties for Azure
-`cluster_id`|The ID of an existing Instaclustr managed cluster|Required `peer_suscription_id`|The Suscription ID of the VPC with which you are creating the VPC peering connection|Required `peer_resource_group`|The Resource Groud name with which you are creating the VPC peering connection|Required `peer_vpc_net`|The name of the VPC with which you are creating the VPC peering connection|Required
+`cluster_id`|The ID of an existing Instaclustr managed cluster|Required `peer_subscription_id`|The Suscription ID of the VPC with which you are creating the VPC peering connection|Required `peer_resource_group`|The Resource Group name with which you are creating the VPC peering connection|Required `peer_vpc_net`|The name of the VPC with which you are creating the VPC peering connection|Required